 Now it’s time to make the gravy!
 The good news for you is that your gravy is already in your Instant Pot.
-All you have to do is thicken it.
+All you have to do is thicken the drippings.

 Remove everything but the liquid from your Instant Pot and then turn on the sauté feature.
 The heat is what activates the starch, so this step is essential.
-Sprinkle in cornstarch and then use a whisk to whisk until dissolved and thickened.
+Sprinkle in cornstarch and then use a whisk to whisk into a cornstarch slurry (until it’s dissolved and thickened!).